mcholismalik/test-boo/readme.md

 ## Documentation

-The API documentation is available using Swagger at the route `/docs`.
+The API documentation is available using `swagger` at the route `/docs`.

 ## Endpoints